awsdocs/aws-cdk-guide/v2/work-with-cdk-csharp.md

 ## Creating a project<a name="csharp-newproject"></a>

 You create a new AWS CDK project by invoking `cdk init` in an empty directory\.
+Use the `--language` option and specify `csharp`:

 ```
 mkdir my-project